 The Islamic festival of Ramadan will affect transport in Morocco.
 The dates vary each year, so it’s worth checking what they are while planning your trip.

-Kerry-Ann, Italy, Egypt and Morocco Specialist
+Kerry-Ann, Italy, Egypt, Israel & Morocco Specialist

 My favorite time to visit Morocco is October because it's the perfect temperature to be able to explore the cities comfortably, as well as hike in the mountains.
 October is also date season in the desert region, which is when Skoura, Erfoud and the surrounding valleys are at their most lush and vibrant.